SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 ### API Requests

 All valid options when posting in a payment with operation equal to `Purchase`.
-The `purchase` example shown below.
+The `Purchase` example shown below.

 {:.code-header}
 **Request**